WPManageNinja/paymattic-docs/docs/donation-and-product-fields/how-to-add-payment-item-fields-in-wordpress-with-paymattic.md

 2. Click the **Plus Icon** at the bottom

 ::: warning Required Fields
-Always include these fields at the start of your form:
+We always suggest to include these fields at the start of your form:
 1. [Name Field](/general-input-fields/how-to-use-general-form-input-fields-in-wordpress-with-paymattic.md#_1-name-field)
 2. [Email Field](/general-input-fields/how-to-use-general-form-input-fields-in-wordpress-with-paymattic.md#_2-email-field)
 3. [Payment Method](/general-input-fields/how-to-use-the-payment-method-fields-section) (for processing payments)